Have you ever tried to read through your insurance policy and ended up spending more time Googling what the various words and terms meant?

 We’ve tried to save you some time by putting together a list of some insurance-y words you might come across in your insurance policy or other insurance documents along with their meanings.

-Adjuster: An adjuster works for the insurance company and helps determine the extent of your loss or damage when you submit a claim.
+Adjuster: An adjuster works for the insurance company and is responsible for assessing the damage and determining the extent of your loss or damage when you submit a claim.

 Claim: The notification you submit to your insurance company when you experience a loss or damages to your property.